farmandosb/resume/README.md

 * **css/style.css**: I have made few changes into to original style of the project.

 ### Watch the final result:
-Just click to check [my resume](https://farmandosb.github.io/resume/)!
+Just click to check [my resume v1.0](https://farmandosb.github.io/resume/)!